Transcript from a meeting with James Eaton on 25 June, 2017

 Then, we recognise how this supposed world of separate, independently existing things is actually made up of a cocktail of perceiving – it’s a flow of sounds, colours, sensations, thoughts and feelings, creating this ‘as if’ experience of a world of objects.

 Finally, we make this beautiful movement, where we see that this awareness and this cocktail of perception are not two, they come together, and there’s simply wholeness.

 So when I say there’s nothing looking, I’m accentuating what I’m pointing to there.
-There’s not ‘no thing’ looking.
-There’s nothing-at-all looking.
+There’s not ‘no-thing’ looking.
+There’s nothing at all looking.
 There’s nothing standing apart looking in.
 And there’s nothing being seen.

 Q: (looking out at the group with a confused face) Are you with me? (lots of laughter in the room).

-Participant: Shall I put the kettle on?
+Other: Shall I put the kettle on?

 Q: Yes.
 Go and put the kettle on.
 Let’s have a cup of tea (lots of laughter)

 James: Ok.
 Let’s take the classic 3 part view: experiencer-experiencing-experience.
 Or we can simplify it: the seer-seeing-the seen.
 So what we’re realising is that there’s no seer.
 And what we’re also realising is that there’s no object seen.
 All that’s left is the middle part: seeing.
 There’s no ‘experiencer’ experiencing experience; and there’s no ‘experience’ being experienced.
 There’s only experiencing.

 So there’s nothing looking; there’s nothing being seen.
 There are no end points to experiencing.